'The most important restaurant marketing strategy' - it's a bold claim.

-When optimizing for ‘near me’ searches, it’s important to understand that business listings and review management go hand-in-hand.
+When optimising for ‘near me’ searches, it’s important to understand that business listings, local restaurant ads and restaurant reputation management go hand-in-hand-in-hand.

 While having accurate and consistent business listings is a trust factor for search engines, so is a local restaurants review score, review volume and the frequency with which a business location replies to its customers.

 Basically, search engines want to know that customers are engaging with you and that you are engaging right back.

 A restaurant location that follows the steps below will not only be optimised for the trust factors that Google feels are most important and gain visibility, but replying to reviews and engaging with your customers online will help to encourage brand loyalty and repeat visits from customers again and again.

 Optimising Your Local Business Listings & Ads:

 First, enter your address, opening hours, phone number, business name, website and zipcode on the most important directories (Google, Bing, Yelp, Apple Maps, Facebook, Foursquare, Trip Advisor etc…)

 Make sure that each location you list has the exact same information across the different directories, review sites and search engines listed above